AUAP/AP2018/all_miniex/mini_ex7.md

 **Objectives:**
 1. To design and implement an electronic literature that utilizes written text/audio text as the main medium.
-2. To reflect upon the aesthetics of code and language.
+2. To learn to code and conceptualize a program collaboratively.
-3. To learn to code collaboratively.
+3. To reflect upon the aesthetics of code and language.

 **Get some inspiration here with different e-lit projects**
 - [e-lit collection1](http://collection.eliterature.org/1/)